 The current members of the Compensation Committee are Ronald G. Roth (Chair), Patrick Goepel, John G. Reddan and Stephen L. Zuckerman, M.D.
 During fiscal year 2015, the Compensation Committee met four times, including in executive session without management present.
+A report of the Compensation Committee is set forth below.

 Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee is charged with the responsibility of identifying, evaluating and approving qualified candidates to serve as directors of our company, ensuring that our Board and governance policies are appropriately structured, developing and recommending a set of corporate governance guidelines, overseeing Board orientation, training and evaluation, and establishing an evaluation process for the Chief Executive Officer.
-The Nominating and Corporate Governance Committee is also responsible for the leadership structure of our Board, including the composition of the Board and its committees, and an annual review of the position of Chairman of the Board.
-As part of its annual review, the Nominating and Corporate Governance Committee is responsible for the Board of Directors for any changes in such position.
-The Nominating and Corporate Governance Committee is responsibility for overseeing our annual process of self-evaluation by members of the committees and the Board of Directors as a whole.
+The Nominating and Corporate Governance Committee is also responsible for the leadership structure of our Board, including the composition of the Board and its committees, and an annual review of the position of Chairman of the Board of its annual review, the Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to serve as Chairman and making recommendation to the Board of Directors for any changes in such position.
+The Nominating and Corporate Governance Committee also has responsibility for overseeing our annual process of self-evaluation by members of the committees and the Board of Directors as a whole.

 The charter of the Nominating and Corporate Governance Committee requires that this Committee consist of no fewer than two Board members who satisfy the "independence" requirements of the Nasdaq Stock Market.
 Each member of our Nominating and Corporate Governance Committee meets these requirements.
 A copy of the current charter of the Nominating and Corporate Governance Committee is available by following the link to "Corporate Governance" in the "For Investors" section of our website at www.clearfieldconnection.com.
 A copy of our current Governance Guidelines is also available in the "Corporate Governance" section of our website, found through the link to the "For Investors" section.
 The current members of the Nominating and Corporate Governance Committee are Donald R. Hayward (Chair), John G. Reddan and Stephen L. Zuckerman, M.D.
-During fiscal year 2015, the Nominating and Corporate Governance Committee meet four times.
+During fiscal year 2015, the Nominating and Corporate Governance Committee met four times.